Promoting Accessibility of Enabling Technologies and Low-Cost Automation

 Where: Materials Innovation Factory, University of Liverpool

-This 1-day meeting will provide researchers with information and ideas about how automation can be applied to different areas of research and will elucidate options for seeking access to equipment in order to apply it to their own research ideas.
+This one day meeting will provide researchers with information and ideas about how automation can be applied to different areas of research and will elucidate options for seeking access to equipment in order to apply it to their own research ideas.

 There will be a range of talks from both academia and industry presenting case-studies of the use of an enabling technology in their research, such as high-throughput synthesis platforms, flow reactors, or low-cost automation, to promote their use and demonstrate the benefits of embracing automation in research.
 There will also be a session on what capabilities are available in the UK with the routes on how to access them.
 Confirmed speakers include Lee Cronin (Glasgow), Matt O’Brien (Keele), Anna Slater (Liverpool), Nessa Carson (AMRI), Nick Warren (Leeds) and Ben Deadman (ROAR).

 9.30 – Registration (tea and coffee)